Schedule Your Liposuction Consultation Today!

 If you’re considering liposuction in Sydney, you’ve probably already tried dieting and exercise, and yet you’re still bothered by some aspect of your shape.
 Although liposuction should not be regarded as a method for weight loss, in appropriate patients, it can produce significant cosmetic improvements.
 Patients should not expect to lose a dramatic amount of weight with liposuction.

 The process involves the insertion of a slender, hollow metal tube of the cannula, through a small incision, and by repeated movement, fat globules are separated and removed by vacuum suction through this tube.
 Incisions are small and are concealed in a skin fold near the site to be reduced, thus scars are virtually undetectable.
 Usually, only one small incision is needed for each specific area.
 The area treated is injected with various solutions before insertion of the cannula to reduce bleeding, and to assist the breakdown and loosening of the fat globule.

 Patients ask for liposuction to achieve tighter and slimmer contours of the body.
 Liposuction can also get rid of fats in areas that are not responding to exercise.
-It is not a substitute on proper diet and exercise but it can certainly trim your body to a more appealing shape and size.
+It is not a substitute on proper diet and exercise but it can help reshape and trim the body size.

 Suitability for this type of treatment, as with any other treatment, will be assessed by the surgeon at a consultation but is based on several factors, such as the quality and elasticity of the skin, the amount of fat requiring removal and the general condition of the patient and past medical history.
 The specifics are best discussed with the surgeon for a complete understanding of the potentials in any individual case.